-Responding to crisis situations
+5.10 Responding to crisis situations

-The COVID-19 crisis exposed weaknesses in the Slot Regulation, both in terms of its ability to adapt to sudden shocks, and the effect of the measures taken to address those shocks.
-While it was indeed necessary to introduce amendments to the Regulation in order to preserve connectivity during and immediately after the pandemic, the need to introduce new measures on a seasonal basis reduced certainty in resource planning (due to lack of clarity over the use rate in the following season, and the fact that decisions on the use rate were taken very close to the season start).
+The COVID-19 crisis exposed weaknesses in the Slot Regulation, both in terms of its ability to adapt to sudden shocks and the effect of the measures taken to address them.
+While it was indeed necessary to introduce amendments to the Regulation to preserve connectivity during and immediately after the pandemic, the need to introduce new measures on a seasonal basis reduced certainty in resource planning (due to lack of clarity over the use rate in the following season, and the fact that decisions on the use rate were taken very close to the season start).

-Furthermore, the initial measures (waiver without conditions) did not take into account their impact on all stakeholders.
-In the case of airports, the fact that slots could be cancelled close to the day of operation prevented resource planning and cost-cutting measures in a crucial moment.
-While justified in the early stages of the pandemic, prolonged use of waivers and reduced slot use rates had clear impacts on airline competition and the ability of incumbent airlines to entrench their positions at congested airports.
-This led to airport capacity being wasted, as airlines had an incentive to not use slots, while also preventing competitors from entering the market and at the same time pursuing consolidation.
+Furthermore, the initial measures (waiver without conditions) did not consider their impact on all stakeholders.
+In the case of airports, the fact that slots could be cancelled close to the day of operation prevented resource planning and cost-cutting measures at a crucial moment.
+While justified in the early stages of the pandemic, prolonged use of waivers and reduced slot use rates clearly impacted airline competition and incumbent airlines' ability to entrench their positions at congested airports.
+This led to airport capacity being wasted, as airlines had an incentive not to use slots, while also preventing competitors from entering the market and at the same time pursuing consolidation.